yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ---
-title: High availability transactions
+title: High availability of transactions
-headerTitle:  High availability transactions
+headerTitle:  High availability of transactions
-linkTitle: High availability transactions
+linkTitle: HA of transactions
 description: Simulate fault tolerance and resilience of transactions in a local YugabyteDB database universe.
 headcontent: Highly available and fault tolerant transactions
 menu: